Urology: Reconstructive urology

 Reconstructive urology is a highly specialized field of male urology that restores both structure and function to the genitourinary tract.
 Prostate procedures, full or partial hysterectomies, trauma (auto accidents, gunshot wounds, industrial accidents, straddle injuries, etc.), disease, obstructions, blockages (e.g., urethral strictures), and occasionally, childbirth, can necessitate reconstructive surgery.
 The urinary bladder, ureters (the tubes that lead from the kidneys to the urinary bladder) and genitalia are other examples of reconstructive urology.

 Female urology

 Female urology is a branch of urology dealing with overactive bladder, pelvic organ prolapse, and urinary incontinence.
 Many of these physicians also practice neurourology and reconstructive urology as mentioned above.
-Female urologists (many of whom are men) complete a 1–3-year fellowship after completion of a 5–6-year urology residency.
+Female urologists complete a 1–3-year fellowship after completion of a 5–6-year urology residency.
 Thorough knowledge of the female pelvic floor together with intimate understanding of the physiology and pathology of voiding are necessary to diagnose and treat these disorders.
 Depending on the cause of the individual problem, a medical or surgical treatment can be the solution.
 Their field of practice heavily overlaps with that of urogynecologists, physicians in a sub-discipline of gynecology, who have done a three-year fellowship after a four-year OBGYN residency.